PaulLerner/ViQuAE/EXPERIMENTS.md

 ### Preprocessing passages
 You can probably skip this step as we will provide passages dataset along with provenance.

-As explained in the README we use passages of 100 words without overlapping but with whole sentences (we first segment into sentences so that no sentence is split in 2).
+Articles are stripped of semi-structured data, such as tables and lists.
+Each article is then split into disjoint passages of 100 words for text retrieval, while preserving sentence boundaries, and the title of the article is appended to the beginning of each passage.

 ```sh
 python -m meerqat.data.loading passages data/meerqat_wikipedia data/meerqat_passages experiments/passages/config.json --disable_caching
 ```